SciTools/iris/docs/iris/src/further_topics/metadata.rst

 However, metadata may be converted from one metadata class to another by using the ``from_metadata`` class method.
-For example, given the following :class:`~iris.common.CubeMetadata`,
+For example, given the following :class:`~iris.common.metadata.CubeMetadata`,

 .. doctest:: metadata-convert

     >>> cube.metadata  # doctest: +SKIP
     CubeMetadata(standard_name='air_temperature', long_name=None, var_name='air_temperature', units=Unit('K'), attributes={'Conventions': 'CF-1.5', 'STASH': STASH(model=1, section=3, item=236), 'Model scenario': 'A1B', 'source': 'Data from Met Office Unified Model 6.05'}, cell_methods=(CellMethod(method='mean', coord_names=('time',), intervals=('6 hour',), comments=()),))

-We can easily convert it to a :class:`~iris.common.DimCoordMetadata` instance using ``from_metadata``,
+We can easily convert it to a :class:`~iris.common.metadata.DimCoordMetadata` instance using ``from_metadata``,

 .. doctest:: metadata-convert